 City of Henderson's Commitment to Water Conservation

 Before asking our citizens to cut back on water use, the City of Henderson looked for ways to conserve.
 For example, the Fire Department uses special hose nozzles that use less water than regular nozzles but are just as effective in fighting fires.
 City facilities take advantage of low-flow faucets and toilets.
-The Public Works, Parks and Recreation Department created a comprehensive Drought Response Plan that has reduced its water use by nearly 50 percent since 2002.
-View more details on the Public Works, Parks and Recreation Department's water conservation efforts, or call 702-267-4000.
+The Parks and Recreation Department created a comprehensive Drought Response Plan that has reduced its water use by nearly 50 percent since 2002.
+View more details on the Parks and Recreation Department's water conservation efforts, or call 702-267-4000.